 Laura Ingalls Wilder Historic Home & Museum in Mansfield, Missouri – Visit the final homes of Laura and Almanzo and the new state-of-the-art museum and visitor center.
 Visitors can see the study where Laura wrote her beloved Little House books, as well as the many treasures that remain exactly how she left them, including Pa’s fiddle and Almanzo’s tools.
 Find out more by visiting the website and Facebook page.

 Arabia Steamboat Museum in Kansas City, Missouri – The Arabia Steamboat Museum is a unique Kansas City attraction: a time capsule of life on the American frontier in the mid-nineteenth century.
 Visitors can experience the everyday objects that made life possible for pioneers in the 1800s.
-The museum houses the largest single collection of pre-Civil War artifacts in the world.
+The museum houses the most extensive single collection of pre-Civil War artifacts in the world.
 Find out more by visiting the website and Facebook page.

 Homestead National Monument of America in Beatrice, Nebraska – Homestead National Monument of America, part of the National Park System and located in Southeast Nebraska, commemorates the Homestead Act of 1862 and the far-reaching effects it had upon the landscape and people.
 Find out more by visiting the website, Facebook page, and Twitter.

 Wilder Homestead: Boyhood of Almanzo in Malone, New York – The Wilder Homestead was the boyhood home of Almanzo Wilder, which his wife, Laura Ingalls Wilder, described in her second Little House book, Farmer Boy.
 The museum houses a collection of antique tools that were used during the time the Wilders lived there.
 Find out more by visiting the website, Facebook page, and Twitter.

-Genesee Country Village & Museum in Mumford, New York – Genesee Country Village & Museum is the largest living history museum in New York State and includes a 19th-century village, gallery, nature center and 600 acres of gardens and wildlife.
-One of their most popular events is Laura Ingalls Wilder Days, which takes place the first weekend of August each year.
+Genesee Country Village & Museum in Mumford, New York – Genesee Country Village & Museum is the largest living history museum in New York State.
+It includes a 19th-century village, gallery, nature center, and 600 acres of gardens and wildlife.
+One of their most popular events is Laura Ingalls Wilder Days, which takes place on the first weekend of August each year.
 Find out more by visiting the website and Facebook page.